nlxai/chat-sdk/README.md

 ## API reference

-The package exports a single function called `createConversation`, which is called with the bot configuration and returns a conversation object.
+The package exports a single function called `createConversation`, which is called with the bot configuration and returns a conversation handler object.
 This object has the following methods:

 #### `sendText: (text: string) => void`